LeftHandedBread/ECE-230L-Week10/README.md

 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?
-We can, it's just really bad practice, because
+We can, it's just really bad practice, because there will be timing issues and race conditions.
 ### What is the meaning of always @(*) in a sensitivity block?
 from what I understand, whenever anything is changed hence the * which i'm assuming is a catchall like in regex, the block re-evaluates the signals whenever they change.
 ### What importance is memory to digital circuits?